Nepalese wood carving

 The three towns of Kathmandu, Patan and Bhaktapur were once separate kingdoms and rivalry between the Newari kings led them to compete to produce the best architecture.
 Typical Newari palaces and temples are covered with intricate woodcarving and the artisans of Nepal have long been famed as some of the best on the Indian subcontinent.

-But the most rewarding thing is to wander randomly down the narrow lanes and alleys - you'll coming across small squares and courtyards with old stone statues of the Buddha or of Ganesh, worn smooth over years.
-And you see woodcarvings in all shapes and sizes - carved window frames, beams with a small figures sandwiched between the brickwork and roof struts with mythical creatures and erotic details.
+But the most rewarding thing is to wander randomly down the narrow lanes and alleys - you'll coming across small squares and courtyards with old stone statues of the Buddha or of Ganesh that have been worn smooth over years by devotional hands and the monsoon rains.